 Literature search

-The following databases were searched for studies on CNNs in liver cancer and liver masses images: PubMed, EMBASE, and the Web of Science.
+The databases PubMed, EMBASE, and the Web of Science were searched for studies on CNNs in liver cancer and liver masses images.
 Also, research books that published full papers from conferences and scientific meetings were searched.
 The search covered studies up to January 2019.
 Only studies in the English language and conducted on humans were included.
 Studies on animals or animal models were not included.
-We searched for articles with contributions of the subject headings and the following key words: “Cancer”, “Liver”, “Hepatocellular carcinoma”, “HCC”, “Liver mass”, “Metastasis”, “Hepatic”, “Secondaries in liver”, “Radiology”, “Pathology”, “Histology”, “Histopathology”, “Malignancy”, “Primary liver cancer”, “Ultrasound”, “Computed tomography”, “Magnetic resonance images”.
-To maximize the yield of the search, another search was performed manually by searching the list of reference of the primary articles and reviews to identify studies not found by the database search[29].
+We searched for articles with contributions of the subject headings and the following key words: “Cancer”, “Liver”, “Hepatocellular carcinoma”, “HCC”, “Liver mass”, “Metastasis”, “Hepatic”, “Secondaries in liver”, “Radiology”, “Pathology”, “Histology”, “Histopathology”, “Malignancy”, “Primary liver cancer”, “Ultrasound”, “Computed tomography”, and “Magnetic resonance images”.
+To maximize the yield of the search, another search was performed manually by searching the list of references of the primary articles and reviews to identify studies not found by the database search[29].

 We also searched the journals listed by the Journal Citation Reports-2017 of the Web of Science under the categories Gastroenterology and Hepatology (n = 32 journals), Oncology (n = 41 Journals), Radiology (n = 6 journals), Pathology (n = 14 journals), Computer Sciences and Engineering (n = 18 journals), and Medical Informatics (n = 7).